 Select Wines

-When Corey offered to taste us on either their 2009 or 2011 bottlings we immediately chose the 2011 for a variety of reasons.
-This year was a challenging vintage for many in Napa Valley and a year that received less accolades than most Napa vintages.
+During our visit to the winery, Corey offered to taste us on either their 2009 or 2011 bottlings; we immediately chose the 2011 for a variety of reasons.
+This year was a challenging vintage for many wineries in Napa Valley and a year that received less accolades than most Napa vintages.
 And rightly so for some wines, but for many other vineyards, 2011 was a fine vintage.
 And a number of hillside vineyards (especially from the mid valley to the north on the eastern side) combined with smart vineyard management practices produced some stellar wines.
 It was a year that was raining all the way through early June (remember the weather during the Napa Valley Wine Auction that year?), delivered a cool summer and early rains during harvest.

 Melbury